Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 ---

 #### **Missing packages**
-If you see "Missing packages" on the status page as shown below, please run "Update platform" from the Google Cloud setup submenu again.
+If you see `Missing packages` on the status page as shown below, please run `Update platform` from the Google Cloud setup submenu again.
 ![](./images/MissingPackages.png)
 <br/>

 ---

 #### **Missing node_modules**
-If you see "Missing node_modules" on the status page as shown below, please run "Install Nightscout phase 1" from the Google Cloud setup submenu.
+If you see "Missing node_modules" on the status page as shown below, please run `Install Nightscout phase 1` from the Google Cloud setup submenu.
 ![](./images/MissNodeModules.png)
 <br/>

 ---

 #### **No Hostname**
-If you are still using noip.com, after you run bootstrap and run "Install Nightscout phase 1", you will see "No hostname" on the status page as shown below.
+If you are still using noip.com, after you run bootstrap and run `Install Nightscout phase 1`, you will see "No hostname" on the status page as shown below.
 ![](./images/NoHostname.png)

 To switch to FreeDNS, please follow the instructions [here](./FreeDNS.md) to create a FreeDNS account and create a new hostname.